neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 5 - Exploration/README.md

 ## Exploration with Neo4j Bloom

-To open Bloom, go to the Neo4j Aura Console and then click "Open" as we did in Lab 2.
+To open Bloom, go to the Neo4j Aura Console and click "Open" as in Lab 2.
 From there, make sure the "Explore" tab at the top is selected.

 ![](images/01-bloom.png)

-Perspectives in Bloom define a certain business view or domain that can be found in the target Neo4j graph.
+Perspectives in Bloom define a specific business view or domain from the target Neo4j graph.
 A single Neo4j graph can be viewed through different perspectives, each tailored for a different business purpose.

 Click the slider icon in the upper left to open the perspective menu.